Marie1956/math_quiz/README.md

 5. Termainal I/O - input() and print()
 6. File input and output - whith open() as
 7. Built-in functions - str(), len()
-8. Functions, classes, modules
+8. Functions and functional programming
+9. classes and object-oriented programming
+10. Modules and packages
-9. Use of Git and GitHub
+11. Use of Git and GitHub